MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/remote-assist-government-community-cloud.md

   - MRRA
 ---

-# Remote Assist on Governement Community Cloud (GCC)
+# Dynamics 365 Remote Assist on Governement Community Cloud (GCC)

-Dynamics 365 Remote Assist is available on GCC and GCC High.
+Dynamics 365 Remote Assist is available onGovernement Community Cloud (GCC) and GCC High.

 ## Limits

-Support for GCC and GCC high applies to the Remote Assist on the HoloLens only (not mobile).
+Support for GCC and GCC high applies to Remote Assist on the HoloLens only (not mobile).

-Neither Dynamics 365 Remote Assist on HoloLens or mobile is available for Department of Defense (DoD).
+Neither Remote Assist on HoloLens or mobile is available for the Department of Defense.

 ### See also

-For more information see the topic on [Dynamics 365 US Government](https://docs.microsoft.com/en-us/power-platform/admin/microsoft-dynamics-365-government).
+For more information, see the article on [Dynamics 365 US Government](https://docs.microsoft.com/power-platform/admin/microsoft-dynamics-365-government).